Written by: Taher Kameli, Esq.

 Notwithstanding these limitations, Attorney General Barr’s ruling will affect thousands of asylum seekers, and it is expected to be challenged in Federal court.
 The American Civil Liberties Union said on Twitter, “Our Constitution does not allow the government to lock up asylum seekers without basic due process.
 We’ll see the administration in court.
 Again”.

 The famous words associated with the Statue of Liberty – “Give me your tired, your poor, your huddled masses yearning to breathe free” – seem hollow in the face of the continuing actions by the Trump administration to discourage immigrants from coming to the United States.
-In these difficult times for immigrants, reliance on the immigration law expertise and experience of the Law Offices of Kameli and Associates can be especially helpful.
-If you have any immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for counsel.
+In these difficult times for immigrants, reliance on the immigration law expertise and experience of Kameli Law can be especially helpful.
+If you have any immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for counsel.